Facebook

 Antioxidative Reactions

 Prooxidants are molecules that can cause oxidative stress in cells.
 This oxidative stress can lead to cell death or damage and several diseases.
-Pro-oxidants are found in both environmental and artificial substances.
-Some pro-oxidants are carcinogenic, and others have been linked to congenital disabilities.
+Prooxidants are in both environmental and artificial substances.
+Certain prooxidants can be carcinogenic, and others are associated with congenital disabilities.

 Signs and Symptoms of Oxidative Stress